 In addition, the investment strategy allows for investment in assets that are expected to provide a high return and other assets with the aim of hedging against risk.
-LinkPension Index thus has the characteristics necessary to balance return and investment risk in a life-cycle product.

 In addition, the investment strategy follows the principles and practices set out in Velliv's Responsible Investment and Active Ownership Policy.